Mwika Kusini

-In 2016 the Tanzania National Bureau of Statistics report there were 21,070 people in the ward, from 19,645 in 2012.
+In 2016 the Tanzania National Bureau of Statistics reported that there were 21,070 people in the ward, down from 19,645 in 2012.

 Mwika people (Chaga people) prepare their traditional food that they grow.
 Banana is a staple that produces dishes such as the favorite machalari.
 Machalari is prepared with banana and meat.
 Other traditional food includes kiburu, kitawa, mtori, mlaso, ngararimo, kisusio, kimamtine and others of the like, according to nature of crops and animals on the Chaga land.